ani8727/DSA-Sheet---topic-wise/Array/Readme.md

 3. **Rotate Matrix by 90 Degree**: Rotate a square matrix by 90 degrees clockwise by first transposing the matrix and then reversing each row.

+4. **Best Time to Buy and Sell Stock[L-121]**: Determine the maximum profit from a single buy and sell operation by tracking the minimum price and calculating potential profits.